 Log archive directory

-For backup media such as NFS, OSS, and Azure Blob, the log archive directory and the file types saved in each directory are as follows:
+For backup media such as NFS, OSS, and Azure Blob, the directories created by the log archiving feature at the archive destination and the file types saved in each directory are as follows:

 log_archive_dest